-PLEASE NOTE THE UW TESTING CENTER IS CLOSED RIGHT NOW.
-THEY PLAN TO REOPEN IN SEPTEMBER.
+PLEASE NOTE THE UW TESTING CENTER IS CLOSED.
 AN ONLINE PLACEMENT TEST IS AVAILABLE IN FRENCH OR ITALIAN.
-IF YOU NEED TO TAKE A PLACEMENT TEST FOR GRADUATION REQUIREMENTS OR AUTUMN QUARTER REGISTRATION PLEASE SEE THE INSTRUCTIONS AND THE LINK BELOW.
+IF YOU NEED TO TAKE A PLACEMENT TEST PLEASE SEE THE INSTRUCTIONS AND THE LINK BELOW.
 EMAIL FRENITAL@UW.EDU WITH ANY QUESTIONS.

 If you took French or Italian in high school you must take a placement test, unless you already have college credit from UW in the High School, Running Start, an AP Exam, or Higher Level IB French/Italian exams.
 Otherwise, the UW registration system will not allow you to register for French/Italian courses.

 If you have never taken French/Italian before, you do not need to take a placement test.
 You are eligible to register for FRENCH 101 or ITAL 101.

 Students who have taken two or more years of French/Italian in high school or use French/Italian as their language of admission to the UW will not earn credit if they take FRENCH/ITAL 101 at UW.
 This is considered high school duplication.

 If such a student takes the placement test and places into 101 then that student may take 101 but will not receive credit for the class.
 Students can take the class and receive a grade but these credits will not apply to overall total for graduation.
 Students in this situation can receive credit for FRENCH/ITAL 102 and on.

 Learn more about Foreign Language credit and requirements at the UW.

 French & Italian Placement Tests